Epic-R-R/weather_news/README.md

 # weather_news

-get data about weather  of your custom location
+Get data about weather of your custom location